China's largest banks feel wind in their sails as profits rebound

 The banks' net interest margins, a key measure of profitability for banks' most basic lending business, rose, after years of weakness brought on by successive rate cuts.

-Results from Bank of China and Bank of Communications Co Ltd this week are expected to highlight a similar return to strength.
+Results from Bank of China and Bank of Communications this week are expected to highlight a similar return to strength.

 Because bigger banks hold greater deposits - the cheapest form of funding - and are less reliant on borrowing from the wholesale markets than smaller banks, they are better positioned to capitalise on rising market interest rates.

-"Net interest margin will stabilise and improve (next year)," AgBank's vice-president Zhang Keqiu told Reuters on the sidelines of the bank's press conference on Tuesday.
+"Net interest margin will stabilise and improve (next year)," AgBank's vice-president Zhang Keqiu told Reuters on Tuesday.
+REUTERS